ibm-verify/ivig-declarative-deployment/README.md

 ### Prerequisites
 - K8s cluster up and running
 - namespace and registry pull secret configured
-- data tier ready and available
+- data tier ready and available if using an external data tier (chart 2.2.1 enables optional deployment of DB and LDAP intended for non-production use)

 ### Repo setup